How to book your flu jab before winter

-The immune system can be split broadly into two parts which have very different functions - the innate and adaptive responses.
+The immune system can be split broadly into two parts which have different functions - the innate and adaptive responses.

-"The innate system is what you're born with; it very rapidly tries to control the spread of an invading pathogen, giving your adaptive immune response time to mobilise and react against the specific infection you're faced with."
+Professor James Brewer, chair of Basic Immunology at the University of Glasgow, explains: "The innate system is what you're born with - it very rapidly tries to control the spread of an invading pathogen, giving your adaptive immune response time to mobilise and react against the specific infection you're faced with."

 "The adaptive immune response is more specific," continues Brewer.
 "In your infant years you're generating millions of random, adaptive immune cells.
-These cells might be specific for dangerous challenges such as infection, or non-dangerous ones like food or body components such as insulin or joint tissues; it takes a while for your immune system to screen all these specificities and find the one that fits the infection you're faced with."
+These cells might be specific for dangerous challenges such as infection, or non-dangerous ones like food or body components such as insulin or joint tissues.
+It takes a while for your immune system to screen all these specificities and find the one that fits the infection you're faced with."

 "Another classic example is HIV," explains Brewer.
 "That's why an HIV vaccine is so difficult to develop, because there is so much variation in the virus."